 A list of classes, and NPCs from the MMORPG La Tale.
 Page under construction.

-WarriorA mild Glass Cannon who wields greatswords and spears, Warriors dish out huge amounts of damage, but have only average defense.
+WarriorA Glass Cannon who wields greatswords and spears, Warriors dish out huge amounts of damage, but have only average defense.
 They can promote to either the Warlord or the Blader.

 - BFS: Their first Weapon of Choice.